mccullaghlab/shapeGMMTorch/README.md

 `python setup.py install`

+### Installation on a MAC

+I have found that PyTorch does not work on a mac using standard `pip install torch` or conda.
+Instead, you have to create a special `nomkl` conda environment and install all necessary packages in there.
+There are various blogs and/or stack overflow threads on this.

+After the `nomkl` conda environment has been created and all dependencies have been added to that environment, shapeGMMTorch can be installed.
+Only the `torch.device("cpu")` device will work on a mac, however.

 ## Usage

 This package is designed to mimic the usage of the sklearn package.
 You first initiliaze the object and then fit.
 Predict can be done once the model is fit.
 Fit and ppredict functions take particle position trajectories as input in the form of a `(n_frames, n_atoms, 3)` numpy array.